 I read this in a blog of someone who loves the movie “Up”.
 They printed the house and their guests stick their thumbs on it to form balloons of many different colours.
 I can understand why this is quickly catching up – it is easy and so much fun to do.
 Another popular variation is creating leaves using thumbprints but personally I prefer balloons just because it is so colourful!

 The Wedding Chicks have very kindly offer free prints.
 Click here to get yours now.
 Or create your own if you can draw.
 Just make sure it is large enough for guests to print.

-This is my most favourite and is a very clever way to play with the phrase “The Key to a Happy Marriage”.
+This is my most favourite (for now) and is a very clever way to play with the phrase “The Key to a Happy Marriage”.
 Guests are asked to write some words of encouragement or advice on a tag, tie it with a key, and hang it up on a tree or a door or something.
 This definitely makes a great conversation piece.
 Just need to find some pretty vintage keys.

 Here is another great way to get guests to sign.
 It doesn’t seem hard to recreate on your own and definitely inexpensive.
 All you need is a lot of heart-shaped cutouts and a large frame.

 The way I see it, this seems like some sort of variation of the above mentioned 3D artwork.
 Instead of cutting out hearts, you fold little envelopes and stick their back into a large piece of frame.
 Guests write their notes, slip them into the envelopes and seal them up.
 And the thing I like most of this is you can make them as colourful as you want or colour-coordinate them with your theme.